jmineau/stilt/docs/project-structure.md

 This is where you will find the compiled `hycs_std`, `xtrct_grid`, `xtrct_time`, and `arw2arl` executables as well as global model configuration files such as `ASCDATA.CFG`, `CONC.CFG`, `LANDUSE.ASC`, and `ROUGLEN.ASC`.

+### in/

+This is an optional directory for input files.
+By default, STILT looks for a `receptors.csv` file in this directory.
+This file contains the receptor locations and times for the simulations.
+The `generate_receptors.r` script can be used to generate a grid of receptors and save them to this file.

 ### out/

 Initially nonexistant and configurable with the `output_wd` parameter, this folder contains subdirectories containing simulation information and outputs.
 These are organized into the following three subdirectories for convenience.

 #### out/by-id/

 Contains simulation files by simulation id.
-By default, the naming convention is `yyyymmddHHMM_lati_long_zagl`.
+By default, the naming convention for a Point receptor is `yyyymmddHHMM_lati_long_zagl`.
 Simulation ids can also be set as a fixed string, or as a smart template string with curly-brace placeholders (e.g., `myrun_{lati}_{long}_{zagl}_{run_time}`) that will be filled in with the actual values for each simulation.

 | Abbreviation | Value                            |